xbhatnag/XyOS/README.md

 XyOS is a 64-Bit micro-kernel written in C and Assembly designed to run on the Raspberry Pi 3B.

 ## On Hold
-This project is on hold as I am on a study term.
+This project is on hold.
+I am unable to dedicate time to it currently.

 ## Goals
 - [X] Get something to boot reliably.
 Get familiar with AArch64 concepts.